Trump's climate stance looms over Arctic meeting

 Russia has beefed up its military presence in the Arctic to levels not seen since the fall of the Soviet Union, as global interest in the region's oil, gas and rare earth metals heats up.

 Russian Foreign Minister Sergey Lavrov met in Washington on Wednesday with Tillerson and later with Trump before flying to Alaska.
-(Additional reporting by Alister Doyle in Oslo)
+(Reporting by Timothy Gardner; Additional reporting by Alister Doyle in Oslo; Editing by James Dalgleish)